Meet Dr. Tart

 I am Candyce D. Tart, PhD (she/her), licensed clinical psychologist and the owner of Cedar Psychology Services.

 I am trained in evidence-based practices and also listen deeply, adapting to the needs of my clients.
 I’ve spent my professional career working as a clinical psychologist caring for U.S. Military Veterans within the VA Healthcare System.
 This has given me invaluable experience in the treatment of many mental and behavioral health issues.
 During the COVID-19 pandemic, it became evident that our communities had a need for more quality mental health care than was readily available.
-In 2024, I decided to open Cedar Psychology Services to provide telehealth services to New Mexico and Colorado residents.
+In 2024, I decided to open Cedar Psychology Services to provide services to New Mexico and Colorado residents.

 I offer an individualized, culturally sensitive, and scientific approach to therapy.